By: Matthew Ganibi

 Ladies First – Shakas to the Wahine of Motorsports

-Shakas to these women who continue to show aspiring racers that they can indeed competitively race in a male-dominated sport.
+Shakas to these trailblazing female leaders: Susie Wolff and Claire Williams.
 Now, let’s take a lap around this week’s action in the world of motorsports!

-- Following a week off, Formula 1 resumes racing with the STC Saudi Arabian Grand Prix at the Jeddah Corniche Circuit (March 17th through 19th).
-Saudi Arabian Grand Prix weekend will feature: 2 practice sessions (17th – 1st: 3:30 AM HI Time & 2nd: 7:00 AM HI Time), final practice and qualifying (18th – practice: 3:30 HI Time & qualifying: 7:00 AM HI Time) and the race going green on Sunday the 19th at 7:00 AM HI Time with ESPN providing all of the action from Jeddah.
+The F1 circus will take a week off before racing resumes with the STC Saudi Arabian Grand Prix at the Jeddah Corniche Circuit (March 17th through 19th).
+Saudi Arabian Grand Prix weekend will feature: 2 practice sessions (17th), final practice and qualifying (18th) and the race going green on Sunday the 19th at 7:00 AM HI Time with ESPN bringing you all of the live action from Jeddah.

 You can follow the entire Formula One schedule via the website linked below:

-You can follow the entire IndyCar schedule via the website linked below: https://www.indycar.com/Schedule
+You can follow the entire NASCAR Cup Series schedule via the website linked below:

-You can follow the entire Formula E schedule via the website linked below:
+You can follow the entire IndyCar schedule via the website linked below:

-That is a wrap on Lap 7 of Motorsports Minutes!
-Mahalo a million to you for taking the time to read my articles and fueling my passion for racing.
+That is a wrap on Lap 6 of Motorsports Minutes!
+Mahalo a million for taking the time to read my articles and allowing me to share my passion for racing with you.
 Let’s keep the dialogue going on social media!
-A huge Mahalo to Chanel and the ESPN Honolulu ʻOhana for this amazing opportunity – this wouldn’t be possible without all of you as well.
-Please share this article with loved ones on Facebook/Instagram, tag @ESPNHonolulu, use #MotorsportMinutes or even message me on Instagram: @hamburgermatty.
-I’d love to hear your feedback on these articles along with your NASCAR, Formula E, Formula 1, IndyCar and MotoGP predictions!
+Share this article with loved ones on Facebook/Instagram, tag @ESPN Honolulu, use the hashtag #MotorsportMinutes and message me on Instagram: @hamburgermatty.
+I’d love to hear your thoughts on these articles along with your NASCAR, Formula E, Formula 1, IndyCar and MotoGP predictions!
 Have a great week, Hawaiʻi!
+Mahalo to Chanel and the ESPN Honolulu ʻOhana for this amazing opportunity – each of you are what make this station great.
 Until next week, keep it full throttle!
 Chee Hoo!